 Here are a few basic French phrases that will make your stay in Tahiti a little easier:

-In restaurants and cafes, a supplement for servers is already included in the bill.
-However, as in France, it is customary to leave a tip when you are satisfied with the service.
+In Papeete, like in all French Polynesia, a supplement for restaurant and café servers is already included in the bill.
+However, it is customary to leave a tip when you are satisfied with the service.